Skip to main content

 Cloud availability

-The Iceberg integration is available for Snowplow pipelines running on AWS only.
+The Iceberg integration is available for Snowplow pipelines running on AWS and GCP only.

 Apache Iceberg is an open table format for data lake architectures.
 The Snowplow Iceberg integration allows you to load enriched event data (as well as failed events) into Iceberg tables in your data lake for analytics, data modeling, and more.